Animation Festival List and Guide | GLAS Animation

 ONLINE RELEASE STRATEGY

-It is a good idea to plan how you intend to release your film online when you decide to release your film online.
-Short of the Week offers us another great resource with a highly successful example:
+It is a good idea to plan how you intend to release your film online when you decide to release your film online, particularly if the number of views is of importance to you.

 Be sure to plan ahead and understand that releasing your film online successfully does take work and a bit of time.
-Make a blog or tumblr or website for your film and include works in progress, original artwork, GIFs of clips of your film if applicable.
+Make a blog or tumblr or website for yourself and include works in progress, original artwork, GIFs of clips of your film if applicable.
 Make a trailer and release it prior to releasing your film.
 You want people to be excited about your film coming out.
-When you’re ready to release it online, submit it to Short of the Week or another short film website beforehand and hope to have a feature article written about the film upon its release.
+When you’re ready to release it online, submit it to short film websites beforehand.

 THE MASTER LIST OF ANIMATION FESTIVALS